 Lolita is an urban style bar and cafe in Tbilisi with an open-kitchen concept.
 We enjoyed hanging out at the outdoor communal picnic tables.
 We started off with strong ice coffees and finished with melon mule cocktails.
 The cocktail menu was diverse and full of fresh ingredients.
-Lolita has a lively and fun vibe that is great for an afternoon drinks retreat!
+Lolita has a lively and fun vibe that is great for afternoon drinks!

 Address: 7 Tamar Chovelidze St.

 Once we entered Art-Cafe Home it felt like we walked inside an artist’s mind.
 The creativity of this place blew us away.
 Art-Cafe Home is a multi-level creative space, bar and nightclub.
 You’ll be astonished by the eclectic décor in every room you enter.
 Up top you’ll find a large rooftop patio and a terrace with comfy couches.
 We arrived at 5pm before it got busy and listened to funky 70s R&B/soul tunes.

 On our next visit we decided to arrive later in the evening.
 We enjoyed listening to electronic house music while drinking cocktails and snacking on a late night spaghetti bolognese and chicken caesar salad.

 If you like this art cafe, you'll like our list of 13 unique things to do in Tbilisi.